Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 \subsubsection{Comparison of bifurcations in isolated and delay coupled Rijke tube oscillators}

-The one-parameter bifurcation diagrams in Fig.~\ref{fig:2}(a) illustrate the variation of root-mean-square of the acoustic pressure signal ($p_{rms}$) with the normalized heater power ($\overline{W}$) for two identical thermoacoustic oscillators when they are isolated and when they are delay coupled to each other.
-Here, we obtain the the normalized heater power by normalizing $W$ by $W_H$, which is the critical value of heater power at the Hopf point of the isolated oscillator, i.e., $\overline{W} = W/W_H - 1$.
+The one-parameter bifurcation diagrams in Fig.~\ref{fig:2}(a) illustrate the variation of the root-mean-square of the acoustic pressure signal ($p_{rms}$) on increasing the normalized heater power ($\overline{W}$) for two identical thermoacoustic oscillators when they are isolated and when they are delay coupled to each other.
+Here, we obtain the normalized heater power by normalizing $W$ by $W_H$, which is the critical value of heater power at the Hopf point of the isolated oscillator, i.e., $\overline{W} = W/W_H - 1$.
 Therefore, for an isolated oscillator, $\overline{W}=0$ at the Hopf point.

-In Fig.~\ref{fig:2}(a), the normalized heater powers, $\overline{W}_A$ and $\overline{W}_B$, of the coupled identical Rijke tube oscillators are varied together (i.e., $\overline{W}_A = \overline{W}_B = \overline{W}$).
-On increasing the value of $\overline{W}$, we observe both the isolated and the delay coupled identical oscillators to undergo subcritical Hopf bifurcation, wherein the oscillators transition abruptly from a state of stable fixed point to limit cycle oscillations.
-However, we find that the Hopf point of the oscillators when they are coupled to each other is higher ($\overline{W}=0.88$) than that of the isolated oscillators ($\overline{W}=0$).
-On increasing the value of $\overline{W}$ beyond the Hopf point of the isolated or the coupled oscillators, we observe a corresponding growth in the amplitude of the limit cycle oscillations [refer to Fig.~\ref{fig:2}(a)].
+In Fig.~\ref{fig:2}(a), the normalized heater powers, $\overline{W}^A$ and $\overline{W}^B$, of the coupled identical Rijke tube oscillators are varied together (i.e., $\overline{W}^A = \overline{W}^B = \overline{W}$).
+On increasing the value of $\overline{W}$, we observe that both the isolated and the delay coupled identical oscillators undergo subcritical Hopf bifurcation, wherein the oscillators transition abruptly from a state of stable fixed point to limit cycle oscillations.
+However, we find that the Hopf point of the oscillators when they are coupled to each other is higher ($\overline{W}=0.22$) than that of the isolated oscillators ($\overline{W}=0$).
+Increasing the value of $\overline{W}$ beyond the Hopf point of the isolated or the coupled oscillators leads to a corresponding growth in the amplitude of the limit cycle oscillations [refer to Fig.~\ref{fig:2}(a)].
 We find the limit cycle oscillations in the coupled system to be smaller in amplitude as compared to the uncoupled oscillator.
-We restrict the value of $\overline{W}$ to 0.93 since we observe period-2 oscillations in the isolated Rijke tube oscillator for $\overline{W}>0.93$ \cite{subramanian2010bifurcation}.
-Thus, we find that the introduction of coupling, significantly affects the dynamical properties of a Rijke tube oscillator.
+In the present study, we restrict our analysis to when the Rijke tubes individually exhibit period-1 limit cycle oscillations with the first mode being dominant.
+Accordingly, we vary the value of $\overline{W}$ upto 0.9 since we observe period-2 oscillations in the isolated Rijke tube oscillator for $\overline{W}>0.9$.